One Day at a Time

 Remembering the magic…

 What got lost for me in the shock and the sorrow was the magic.
-I was so deep in grief I forgot about that invisible force that flows through everything.
+I was so deep in grieving I forgot about that invisible force that flows through everything.
 It took an old grandmother walnut tree, a hummingbird, and a flicker woodpecker to remind me of the magic, the messages, a way of being, and a way forward in the now.

 No matter how large the void Peter and Carter left, there is still magic.